andreapasquali91/academic-kickstart/content/personal.md

 +++

 I grew up in the town of Belluno in northeast Italy, where I was exposed to a lot of mountains.
-[Here]({{< ref "mountains" >}}) you can read more about them.

-In 2008-09 I spent a year in Aurillac in France, where I attended local high school and was hosted by a wonderful family.
-I then became a volunteer for [Intercultura](https://www.intercultura.it/), and I still am today.

 I did a bachelor in mathematics at the University of Padova, graduating in 2012.
 Then I enrolled in the [ALGANT](http://algant.eu/index.php) master program, within which I spent one more year in Padova and one year in Leiden in the Netherlands.
 In 2014 I started my Ph.D. in Uppsala (Sweden), with Martin Herschend as supervisor.
 I defended my [thesis](/files/thesis.pdf) in June 2019.